 The ONLY way known to the industry at the moment to determine your best colours are colour drapes.
 You sit in front of a natural light and you look at yourself in the mirror as we start using drapes on you.
 YOU start noticing the difference a colour can make to your complexion!

 To make things more interesting, we are looking at whether you are:

 MUTED – BRIGHT

-Or any combinations of the above.
+Or any combination of the above.
 You can be cold-muted-dark.
 Or you can be warm-semi dark-semi bright.
 Can you imagine how detailed this is?

 We practice.
-We use paint!
+Sometimes we even use paint!
 We use swatches!
-We will use anything available to make YOU understand how colours are made and how they work.
-This is an important part of the consultation and I insist everyone does their homework, too.
-Because reality shows, that colour swatches you may have received elsewhere, or found in a book, do not work in real life.
-It is virtually impossible to find exactly the same shade or saturation when you are out there shoppoing.
+We will use anything to make YOU understand how colours are made and how they work.
+This is an important part of the consultation.
+Because reality shows, the colour swatches you may have received elsewhere, or found in a book, do not work in real life.
+It is virtually impossible to find exactly the same shade or saturation when you are out there shopping.
 It is therefore crucial, that you understand the theory behind colours and practice, practice, practice!

 Last but not least, we talk about colour combination schemes.
 Because let’s face it, this is something that will instantly take your outfit to the next level.